Complete and File Your FAFSA or Free Application for Federal Student Aid

 Information from your FAFSA is used to determine your eligibility for financial aid.
 No FAFSA – No aid.
 So be sure to file!

 When to File

-- Hofstra University recommends that you file your application by February 15 of the year for which you desire aid.
-For example, most incoming freshmen, should file their FAFSA by February 15th of their senior year in high school.
+- Hofstra University recommends that you file your application by November 15 of the year before for which you desire aid.
+For example, most incoming freshmen, should file their FAFSA by November 15 of their senior year in high school.

-A Note about the deadlines: When you visit the FAFSA web site, you may notice that the official deadline to submit 2011-2012 FAFSA on the Web Applications is midnight Central Daylight time, June 30, 2012.
-Please realize that filing at this late date may affect your financial aid.
-Filing your FAFSA by 15th will ensure that your application is in order prior to the school year.
+A Note about the deadlines: When you visit the FAFSA web site, you may notice the official deadline to submit the FAFSA on the Web.
+Please realize that Hofstra must receive your completed FAFSA prior to your last date of attendance for the academic year.
+Filing your FAFSA by November 15 will ensure that your application is in order prior to the school year.